kshaffer/courses/mt4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Prep for April 27/28

+First, consult the class writing schedule in the [shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cbTMtV05UQU1RMEE&usp=sharing), and if scheduled, submit a Twitter essay or a blog post.
+If you wrote a blog post for April 20/21, please revise based on the comments you received from your TA & classmates.

+Then, consult the [*Rite of Spring* analysis guide](materials/mt4-RiteOfSpringAnalysis.html), and follow the instructions for April 27/28 homework.
+This will be the last assessment opportunity besides the final paper and reassessments during finals week.

+## Prep for April 22/23

+First, consult the class writing schedule in the [shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cbTMtV05UQU1RMEE&usp=sharing), and if scheduled, submit a Twitter essay, blog comments, or a group Wikipedia edit.
+(Possible topics include Stravinsky's Three Pieces for String Quartet, follow-ups to earlier pieces, or theoretical concepts.
+You are also free to submit an update to a page on *Open Music Theory*, if you prefer.)

+Then, consult the [*Rite of Spring* analysis guide](materials/mt4-RiteOfSpringAnalysis.html), and follow the instructions for April 22/23 homework.
+Bring the results to class.

 ## Prep for April 20/21

 First, consult the class writing schedule in the [shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cbTMtV05UQU1RMEE&usp=sharing), and if scheduled, submit a Twitter essay or a blog post.
 If you wrote a blog post for April 13/14, please revise based on the comments you received from your TA & classmates.